 : Log output from WinSW itself

-That concludes this tutorial about installing any Java applications as Windows Service.
+That concludes this tutorial about installing any Java applications as a Windows Service.

 GraalVM.

-The service installation does not change a lot.
+The service installation does not change much.
 You don't need the JRE

 anymore and have to change <executable>